numpy/numpy/doc/source/reference/c-api.generalized-ufuncs.rst

 * Dimension lists for different arguments are separated by ``","``.
   Input/output arguments are separated by ``"->"``.
-* If one uses the same dimension name in multiple locations, this enforces the same size (or broadcastable size) of the corresponding dimensions.
+* If one uses the same dimension name in multiple locations, this enforces the same size of the corresponding dimensions.

 The formal syntax of signatures is as follows::